Bernice Sandler: Activism with Women's Equity Action League

 Immediately following the completion of her Ed.D., Sandler applied to a variety of teaching positions for which she was qualified, but was continually turned down for a variety of reasons.
 In one interview she was told, "she came on too strong for a woman."
-As a result of her frustration, she joined the Women's Equity Action League (WEAL) as the Chair of the Action Committee for Federal Contract Compliance from 1969–1971.
-The WEAL was an organization active from 1968–1989, which was primarily focused on utilizing legal action and lobbying to enhance the status of women across the country.
+As a result of her frustration, she joined the Women's Equity Action League (WEAL) as the Chair of the Action Committee for Federal Contract Compliance from 1969 to 1971.
+The WEAL was an organization active from 1968 to 1989, which was primarily focused on utilizing legal action and lobbying to enhance the status of women across the country.
 The now defunct organization is best known for its work overseeing the implementation of, "the contract compliance executive order as it applied to sex discrimination."

 In between her time as Chair of the Action Committee at WEAL she was also hired as an Education Specialist for the Special Subcommittee on Education, Committee on Education and Labor for the U.S. House of Representatives.
-It was during her time on the Special Subcommittee on Education that Sandler helped to support hearings that had a direct focus on gender discrimination within education and employment matters.
-In 1971, she became the Deputy Director of the Women's Action Program within the Department of Health’s Education and Welfare section.
+It was during her time on the Special Subcommittee on Education that Sandler helped to support hearings that had a direct focus on sex discrimination within education and employment matters.
+In 1971, she became the deputy director of the Women's Action Program within the Department of Health’s Education and Welfare section.
 While at the Department of Health, Sandler worked on sex discrimination in education issues.